samer-allaham/complaint-management-portal/README.md

 ## Overview
-A complaint management portal that gives the abilityt for users to register, login, send a complaint and check the status of the complaint Using React and django
+A complaint management portal that gives the ability for users to register, login, send a complaint and check the status of the complaint Using React and django
 ---